-I am reassured about my own continuing grief as I hear these women’s stories and struggles.
+I’m reassured about my own grief as I hear these women’s stories.
 They remind me there is no time limit on mourning and longing for someone you love.
-These women, from their fifties to nineties, with recent raw grief or a little more distance on their loss, opened their hearts to each other and to me.
-They trusted each other with stories and memories that others cannot bear to hear.
+They’re between 50 and 90, with recent raw grief or more distance on their loss, and they bravely open their hearts to each other and to me.
+They trust each other with wounds and memories others cannot bear to hear.

 In their trust, my own broken heart opens to give and receive love, to feel the universal suffering that’s part of life and deep connection.
 We remind each other that we are not alone in grief.

 I love the beauty of a heart wide open, a face softened and unwilling to pretend, a soft mouth with no pressure to say, “I’m all right.”
 I’m grateful to help provide a safe haven where bereaved can speak, listen, and grow new wings.

 In 2014, a year after writing this blog, my hearing became unreliable and unruly with Meniere’s Disease.
 With great sadness I stepped back from leading groups while continuing other kinds of volunteer work at Hospicare.
 Along with giving talks, I’ve been able to continue leading grief rituals.
 In 2019 with renewed hearing after a cochlear implant, I look forward to new possibilities.